Lorentz-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Introduction

 \section{Introduction}

-We would like to launch a program to study novel symmetries in QFT models aiming to bring light into diverse challenges (such as dark energy, dark matter, neutrino masses, scale naturality, background independence, etc.) in extending the Standard Model --SM-- of particle physics:
+We aim to initiate a program focused on the exploration of novel symmetries within Quantum Field Theory (QFT) models.
+The objective is to shed light on various challenges, including but not limited to dark energy, dark matter, neutrino masses, scale naturality, and background independence, thereby extending beyond the confines of the Standard Model (SM) of particle physics.